arkb2023/aws-assignments/m8-case-study-1/README.md

-## Module 8: Case Study 1 - Multi-Tier-Architecture
+## Module 8: Case Study 1 - Multi-Tier-Architecture wtih CloudFormation

 ### Problem Statement
 You work for XYZ Corporation.
 Your corporation wants to launch a new web-based application.
 The development team has prepared the code but it is not tested yet.
 The development team needs the system admins to build a web server to test the code but the system admins are not available.